Amaried23/FirebaseTrain/README.md

 This is a train schedule application that incorporates Firebase to host arrival and departure data.

-App will retrieves and manipulate this information with Moment.js.
+App retrieves and manipulates this information with Moment.js.

-Website will provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.
+Website provides up-to-date information about various trains, namely their arrival times and how many minutes remain until they arrive at their station.